scottti312/scottti312/README.md

 # Hi there 👋

 Welcome!
-My name is Scott, I'm a Computer Science graduate and an aspiring software developer.
+My name is Scott, I'm a software engineer.
 Check out some of the personal and school projects I pinned below.
 Feel free to contact me through the methods below.

 ## 🌱 I’m currently learning
 - Rust Programming Language